gideonsimpson/BasicMD.jl/README.md

 This module has been significantly reorganized to better take advantage of multiple dispatch.
 The older versions are still available in `deprecated.jl` as a part of the module `OldBasicMD`, if needed.

-This module has not (yet) been added to the package registry, but it can be added to an installation with the command:
+This module can be added with the command:
 ```
 (@v1.XYZ) pkg> add BasicMD
 ```